asmaebouchrou/ByteZone/README.md

 ## Mailing approach
 We consolidated on a single email service (`services/emailService.js`) to keep credentials and transport config in one place.
 It cut duplicate SMTP configs, removed inconsistencies between auth and checkout flows, and simplifies rotating keys or swapping providers later.

+## Request Flow and Architecture

+Since the application is built with **Node.js and Express**, each feature follows a clear and structured flow:

+1. **Router**
+   - Defines the application routes and the HTTP methods (`GET`, `POST`, etc.).
+   - Connects each route to the appropriate middleware and controller.

+2. **Middleware**
+   - Intercepts incoming requests before they reach the controller.
+   - Handles cross-cutting concerns such as authentication, authorization, and session validation.

+3. **Controller**
+   - Contains the business logic for each route.
+   - Processes the request, interacts with services or the database, and prepares the response data.

+4. **View (Pug)**
+   - Renders the final HTML sent to the client.
+   - Receives data from the controller and displays it to the user.

+This separation of responsibilities improves code readability, maintainability, and scalability, and reflects a simplified **MVC-based architecture** commonly used in Node.js applications.

 ## Structure
 ```